 Operating Activities.
 Net cash provided by operating activities in 2012 was \$52.2 million compared to \$43.4 million in 2011.
 This increase in net cash provided by operating activities in 2012 was due primarily to an increase in cash collected from customers in 2012 compared to 2011 and a decrease in cash paid for income tax in 2012 compared to 2011, partially offset by an increase in cash used for raw materials, assembly and testing process fees in 2012 compared to 2011.Net cash provided by operating activities in 2011 was \$43.4 million compared to \$57.6 million in 2010.
-This decrease in net cash provided by operating activities in 2011 was \$43.4 million compared to \$57.6 million in 2010, an increase in cash used in 2011 to pay for operating expense and a decrease in recovery of accounts receivable previously written off in 2011, partially offset by a decrease in cash used for raw materials, assembly and testing process fees in 2011 compared to 2010.
+This decrease in net cash provided by operating activities in 2011 was \$43.4 million compared to \$57.6 million in 2010.
+This decrease in net cash provided by operating activities in 2011 was due primarily to a decrease in cash collected from customers in 2011 compared to 2010, an increase in cash used in 2011 to pay for operating expense and a decrease in recovery of accounts receivable previously written off in 2011, partially offset by a decrease in cash used for raw materials, assembly and testing process fees in 2011 compared to 2010.

 Investing Activities.Net cash used in investing activities in 2012 was \$0.7 million compared to \$10.2 million in 2011.
 This decrease in net cash used in investing activities in 2012 was due primarily to a decrease in cash used for property and equipment in 2012 compared to 2011.Net cash used in investing activities in 2011 was \$10.2 million compared to \$17.6 million in 2010.
-This decrease in net cash used in investing activities in 2011 was due primarily to a decrease in purchasing of investment securities and available-for-sale marketable securities and partially offset by an increase in cash used for property and equipment in 2011 compared to 2010.
+This decrease in net cash used in investing activities and available-for-sale marketable securities and partially offset by an increase in cash used for property and equipment in 2011 compared to 2010.

 Financing Activities.
 Net cash used in financing activities in 2012 was \$18.9 million compared to \$24.0 million in 2011.
-This decrease was due primarily to a decrease in distribution of cash dividends and partially offset by an increase in payments to repurchase ordinary shares.Net cash used in financing activities in 2011 was \$24.0 million compared to \$54.2 million in 2010.
+This decrease was due primarily to a decrease in distribution of cash dividends and partially offset by an increase in payments to repurchase ordinary shares.Net cash used in financing activities in

+2011 was \$24.0 million compared to \$54.2 million in 2010.
 This change was due primarily to a decrease in payments to acquire ordinary shares and a decrease in distribution of cash dividends.